mike-bronner/zed-laravel/README.md

 Search **"Laravel"** in Zed Extensions and click Install.

+**🤝 Recommended companion:** Also install the [**Laravel Blade**](https://github.com/bajrangCoder/zed-laravel-blade) extension (`bajrangCoder/zed-laravel-blade`) for Blade syntax highlighting, bracket matching, and PHP language server integration.
+The two extensions complement each other — Blade handles the language definition and grammar, while this extension handles Laravel-specific intelligence (go-to-definition, autocomplete, diagnostics).

 **From source:** Clone the repo, run `cargo build --release` in `laravel-lsp/`, then use "zed: install dev extension".

 ## ⚙️ Configuration